This automated checkout app tries to make shopping feel safe again

-As late as March, customers at the four-story shop of Soho-based retailer Showfields were lining up to take a slide into inventive physical installations (think artificial forests and shiny discos) where they could touch and test products on offer, like premium haircare from Act and Acre, olive oil from startup Brightland, and art from independent artists like Azuki Furuya.
+As late as March, customers at the four-story shop of Soho-based retailer Showfields were lining up to take a slide into inventive physical installations (think artificial forests and shiny discos) where they could touch and test products on offer, like sleek toothbrushes from Quip, wellness supplements from Wthn and art from independent artists.

 But after the coronavirus hit in mid-March, shuttering stores and costing the retail sector an estimated $7 billion and thousands of jobs, shops including Showfields are adjusting to a new reality, one where interacting with objects and people in a store pose a hazard to consumers’ health and safety.
 As a result, people aren’t necessarily thinking about going shopping again.
 A recent survey from SafetyCenter and YouGov found that 71% of American consumers would not feel “very comfortable” shopping in a physical retail store over the next three months.